waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 ### Starting the "dispatcher" daemon:

-The "dispatcher" program is part of the overpass package, it is run in the backgound as daemon which forwards queries to the correct part of overpass.
+The "dispatcher" program is part of the overpass package, it runs in the backgound as daemon which forwards queries to the correct part of overpass.
 As long as the dispatcher is running, your queries to overpass will be answered.